kolbjornkelly/the-web-developer-bootcamp-2021/README.md

 ### Exercise 5 - Tables

 Given the data, the task is to format a table using the elements table, thead, tbody, tr, th and td.

+### Exercise 6 - Forms

+The task is to make a login-like page consisting of username and password inputs with placeholder texts, and a register-button.